Help Your Child Stay at a Healthy Weight

 Sit at the table and eat together as a family.

-Plan healthy, affordable meals and enjoy them as a family.
+Enjoy the healthy meals you plan and cook together as a family.
 When families eat together, children eat more vegetables and fruits and fewer foods with added sugars.
-Let children help pick out healthy foods, prepare meals, and set the table.
+Let children help get ready for dinner time by setting the table.

 Make sure your child gets enough sleep.

 If kids don’t get enough sleep, they are at higher risk of being overweight or having obesity.
 Make sure you know how much sleep your child needs:

 - Teens need 8 to 10 hours of sleep each night

 - School-aged children need 9 to 12 hours of sleep each night

 - Preschoolers need to sleep between 10 and 13 hours each day (including naps)